Skip to main content

 EMERGENCY REMOVALS Not Included Does not differentiate between emergency removal and placement Yes Yes Yes (if in placement more than 7 days)

-This tab provides quick facts in the form of bar charts and tables displaying foster youth student data by program subgroup and homeless enrollment by ethnicity.
+This tab provides quick facts displaying foster youth student data by program subgroup.
 Please visit the Foster Youth Data & Outcomes web page to access static data.

 Statewide Student Enrollment Comparisons

-The table below is calculated from census day enrollment date and represents the percentage of statewide enrollment for each student subgroup included.
+The table below is calculated from census day enrollment data and includes the enrollment counts and percentage of statewide enrollment for each student subgroup included.
 Annual enrollment consists of the number of students enrolled on Census Day (the first Wednesday in October).
 Subgroup counts are not mutually exclusive and therefore do not sum to the report total.
-The table is modified from the DataQuest 2020 – 2021 Enrollment by Subgroup for Charter and Non-Charter Schools Report.
+The table is modified from the DataQuest 2022–2023 Enrollment by Subgroup for Charter and Non-Charter Schools Report.

 Subgroup Enrollment Percentage

-For more information on foster youth enrollment access downloadable files, which include both state and county level data, visit the CDE Foster Youth Enrollment by School Type Data web page.
+For more information on foster youth enrollment and to access downloadable files, including both state- and county-level data, visit the CDE Foster Youth Enrollment by School Type Data web page.

 More information on the different school types in California’s public-school system can be found on the CDE File Structure: Public Schools and Districts web page.